jorik41/swissinno_BLE/README.md

 ## Features

-- Detects trap state via Bluetooth manufacturer data
+- Triggered state exposed as a binary sensor
+- Battery voltage and percentage sensors
 - Reset button for supported traps
 - Config flow for easy setup
 - "Last Update" sensor showing when data was last received